Welcome to the new KidsHealth website! See what is new.

 Avoiding the allergen

-Once your family doctor, paediatrician or specialist diagnoses your child's food allergy, managing it includes avoiding the allergen.
+Once your health professional, paediatrician or specialist diagnoses your child's food allergy, managing it includes avoiding the allergen.
 Make sure your child also avoids all the different products containing the allergen and the different forms it might come in.
 Families often need help from a dietitian to do this.

 See the ASCIA website for information about food allergy, including general avoidance measures for the most common food allergens